 Kamori Studio

-Kamori (Katsutoshi Mori) was born in 1942 and become a visual artist in 1968, producing paintings and engravings.
-He started his investigation into handmade papers in search of an ideal support for the elaboration of his works.
-His first contact with papermaking was in the paper industry in 1990.
+Kamori (Katsutoshi Mori) was born in 1942 and became a visual artist in 1968, creating paintings and engravings.
+He began exploring handmade paper as an ideal medium for his artistic endeavors.
+His initial exposure to papermaking was in the paper industry in 1990.

-Since then, he has been developing research in his own studio with various vegetable fibers: kozo, sugar cane, banana, mulberry, curaua, coconut, lily, cherry blossom and more.
-In addition to papers made with these vegetables, it also researches and produces recycled papers, always valuing the quality of their papers, the rational use of the raw material and sustainability.
+Since then, he has been conducting research in his own studio using various plant-based fibers: kozo, sugar cane, banana, mulberry, curaua, coconut, lily, cherry blossom, and more.
+In addition to creating paper from these plant materials, he also researches and produces recycled papers, always emphasizing the quality of his paper, the efficient use of raw materials, and sustainability.

-Kamori is considered a pioneer in the studies and production of the kozo paper in South America, and is thus recognized and cited, for example, in the book Washi (1994), by Koichi Matsuda.
-He rescues an ancient Japanese technique managing to combine and adapt to Brazilian natural resources.
-Currently, in addition to producing kozo fiber paper, it also maintains a planting of the vegetable.
+Kamori is considered a pioneer in the study and production of kozo paper in South America.
+As such, he is recognized and cited in works like "Washi" (1994) by Koichi Matsuda.
+He has revived an ancient Japanese technique and successfully combined and adapted it to Brazilian natural resources.
+Currently, in addition to producing kozo fiber paper, he also maintains a plantation of the kozo plant.

-Kamori has extensive research on handmade paper and fiber-producing plants.
-Aiming to improve his studies and the dissemination of his knowledge, he developed teaching techniques and methodologies.
-He taught for 12 years at the cultural alliance Brazil-Japan institution and has traveled through several states and cities teaching about the production of handmade paper.
+Kamori has conducted extensive research on handmade paper and fiber-producing plants.
+With the goal of enhancing his studies and sharing his expertise, he has developed teaching techniques and methodologies.
+He taught for 12 years at the Brazil-Japan Cultural Alliance and has traveled to various states and cities, educating others about handmade paper production.
+Presently, Kamori teaches and sells paper from his own studio in São Paulo, while also engaging in projects, workshops, and demonstrations.

 Leave a comment